-These IVs can be life-saving but also come with risks, including an infection of the central line.
-Women & Infants’ NICU has put infection prevention measures in place to prevent such infections.
+Central lines can be life-saving, but also come with risks, including infection.
+Our NICU team has put measures in place to prevent such infections.
 These include:

 - Inserting central lines only when they are clearly needed

-- Training staff who insert central lines to use meticulous aseptic technique
+- Training staff who insert central lines to use careful sterile technique

-- Following a checklist during insertion to be sure all prevention steps are taken
+- Following a checklist to be sure all infection prevention steps are taken

 - Having all staff clean their hands before handling the line

-- Removing lines promptly when no longer needed
+- Removing lines as soon as they are no longer needed

 Hospitals across the country use the Standardized Infection Ratio (SIR) to compare central line infection rates with other hospitals.
-SIR is a ratio comparing the actual number of infections at Women & Infants to the number expected based on the national benchmark, adjusting for risk factors like birthweight.
+The SIR is a ratio comparing the actual number of infections at Women & Infants Hospital to the number of predicted infections based on the national benchmark, adjusting for risk factors like birthweight.
 Therefore: